Synonyms and Antonyms: Unlocking the Power of Words

 Reading: Strategies for Success

 Maximizing Your Reading Score: Practice reading widely, from scientific articles to literature and news reports.
-Learning to quickly grasp the main ideas and details will boost your speed and understanding, essential for the time-pressured exam.
+Learning to quickly grasp the main ideas and details will boost your speed and understanding, which is essential for the time-pressured exam.

 Writing: Communicating with Clarity